nicklafferty/craftycody/content/life/how-to-actually-clean-a-ceramic-pan.md

 That helped repair some of the non-stick coating.
 Admittedly, it isn't perfect, but it's better than where it was.

 I hope this helps someone else!
 It can be frustrating when you think you found a solution that works for everyone, but not for you.

+**UPDATE 7/30/2021:**

+The pan got gross again- I think _someone_ in the house uses too high of heat.
+I recleaned and re-oiled yesterday.
+Then, it was dinner time and I needed to heat up some tortillas.
+So, I lightly spread some more oil around, heated a tortilla on med-low, and re-oiled in between the following tortillas.
+This morning I re-oiled again before making eggs and there was _no_ burnt-on mess and the little scraps that did stick easily came off.
+I used a wet paper towel to get any leftovers out, patted dry, and re-oiled again.
+This seems to be like a good technique to really get the non-stick back.
+Note, that I re-oil with grapeseed oil and did **not **use any other oil in the pan when making eggs.